DS-100/debugging-guide/sql/sql.md

 There are 2 potential causes for this error:

 1. **The column you're looking for does not exist in the table.** Make sure that the column names are spelled and capatalized exactly as shown in the assignment.
 If you are trying to reference a column that is not in the current table, consider using `JOIN` to be able to access these columns.
 You can reference the [SQL II course notes](https://ds100.org/course-notes/sql_II/sql_II.html#joining-tables) for a refresher on how to use the `JOIN` clause.
-2. You used double quotes `""` around `some_string` instead of single quotes `''`.
-Unlike `Python`, SQL differentiates double and single quotes.
-Double quotes are used to indicate something that exists within the database, like tables and column names; single quotes are used to indicate strings.
+2. **You used double quotes `""` around `some_string` instead of single quotes `''`**.
+Unlike `Python`, SQL differentiates double and single quotes: double quotes indicate something that exists within the database, like tables and column names; single quotes indicate strings.

 <!-- Does not error using duckdb